Are you one of those embroiders who shies away from Satin Stitch? Done well it gives a beautiful effect, but it takes a little practice to perfect.

 Hold the shape in place on your fabric, with tacking stitches, to prevent it moving position while you work.

-Don't try to save thread by coming back up on the same side; take the needle behind the shape and up on the opposite side.
+Don't save thread by coming back up on the same side; take the needle behind the shape and up on the opposite side.

 Start in the middle of the bottom curve and work downwards.

-Where you reach an area that splits, (such as the ornamental hole in the S I stitched) you will work over each side in turn.
+Where you reach an area that splits, (such as the ornamental hole in the S I stitched) you will work over each side.

-Continue your satin stitch beyond where the split will occur, covering the whole width of the shape.
+Continue your satin stitch beyond where the split will occur, covering the entire width of the shape.
 The important thing here is not to leave any of the padding showing.

 Then work around one side of the gap, tucking the stitches right into the point.
 Pierce the padding shape if necessary.